github/maven-plugins/README.md

 ```

 ## Downloads Plugin
-Maven plugin that creates and uploads a built resource to be available as a
+Maven plugin that creates and uploads built resources to be available as
-GitHub repository download.
-The plugin is bound to the `upload` goal by default.
+GitHub repository downloads.
+The plugin has an `upload` goal and is configured with
-The plugin will upload the single build artifact by default but can be reconfigured
+a prefix of `ghDownloads`.
+The plugin will upload the single build artifact by default
-to include/exclude files found in the build directory.
+but can be reconfigured to include/exclude files found in the build directory or to
+include attached artifacts such as Javadoc jars or sources jars.

 ### Configuration
 The downloads plugin supports several configuration options that can either